The Lone Tree Snowdonia – North Wales - Easy Access Photography Guide

 The Lone Tree of Llyn Padarn, Snowdonia, with the right conditions will provide stunning reflections.

-The Classic Reflection Shot - This is the composition everyone knows — and for good reason.
+This is the composition everyone knows — and for good reason.

 Small movements make a big difference here.